tmytek/tlkcore-examples/example/CSharp/README.md

 ## Installation
 ----------

 Please copy **BBoxLiteAPI.dll** and **MPSSELight.dll** to the project folder (e.g. root folder of the project or ./Debug).
 Add the following lines in the top of the .cpp file to include necessary DLL files.
+MPSSELight.dll is used for controlling BBox Lite devices, and it's not necessary for controlling BBox One devices.

     #using "..\Debug\BBoxAPI.dll"